 7 Amazing Hair Stories From The 21st Century & Beyond

 Over the ages, hair has been of immense interest and significance.
-So much so that all sorts of vocabulary – reeking of flamboyance -such as ‘Crown’ have been used in reference to this cuticle enveloped substance.
-A Swahili saying Akili ni nywele kila mtu ana zake; not only tells of the diversity in types but also symbolically likens hair to brains: common to all humans yet akin to Orwell’s Animal Farm, not necessarily equal.
+So much so that all sorts of lexis, most reeking of flamboyance, such as ‘crown’ have been used in reference to this cuticle enveloped substance.
+The Swahili saying Akili ni nywele kila mtu ana zake; not only tells of the diversity in types of hair but also symbolically likens it to brains: common to all humans yet akin to Orwell’s Animal Farm, not necessarily equal.

 One of my favorite Bible stories is that of the strongman Samson and the slay queen Delilah.
 This story of betrayal and misplaced trust tells of a man of invisible and incredible strength who fell thanks to his woman.
 Working as a femme fatale of sorts, Delilah earned the trust of So;o,on, learned his deepest secret and then revealed it the Pharisees: that the source of his strength lay in the length of his locks.

 The arts, not to be left behind, portray the mysticism of the shock through various creations notably musical compositions .
 Popular songs such as the 2010 hit Whip My Hair by the female scion of Hollywood poster couple Will and Jada Smith and Neo Soul sensation India Arie’s I am not my hair – this one is popular among the ladies- are just but examples.